-Most of the time on newly created file systems of NFS filesystems we see error like below :
+Most of the time on newly created file systems of NFS filesystems we see an error like below :

-1 2 3 4 | root@kerneltalks # touch file1 touch: cannot touch ‘file1’: Read-only file system |
+touch: cannot touch ‘file1’: Read-only file system

 How to check if file system is read only